JEC1100/CV/James Condon.md

 I'd love to work in a role focused on AI eventually but that’s out of my current scope.
 I'm also fascinated by the change we’re seeing in money: how we define it, transport, and store it.
 For the first time, tech seems to be dictating what form money will take.

 ## Proudest Achievements
-  - Completing Maker's Course, software Bootcamp based in London, and completing and presenting our final project, Key-J, as a team.
+  - Completing Maker's Course, London-based software Bootcamp, and together presenting our final engineering project III, Key-J.
   - Being accepted on to Working Title Films coveted "Action Internship Programme".
   - Being a proactive self-led learner in all that I do in life.
   - Being a loving father to my wonderful little daughter.

 ## Personal Interests
 I love ideas, concepts, lateral thinking problems, researching speculative technology, writing dystopian fiction.
 I take long walks with my dog, where I find some of my best solutions to problems surface.
-My daughter and I can build almost anything out of Play-Doh now.
+My daughter and I can build virtually anything out of Play-Doh now.

 ## Where to find me
 Beautiful Newcastle, North Yorkshire, or any of the following: